oatlog/oatlog/doc/report/main.typ

     )
   },
   caption: [A self-contained but asymptotically slow EqSat implementation with operations $+$ and
-    $dot$, with hardcoded rewrite rules for commutativity and distributivity.], ) <fig_background_practice_full>
+    $dot$, with hard-coded rewrite rules for commutativity and distributivity.], ) <fig_background_practice_full>

 == Recursive e-matching <section_background_recursive_ematching>

-The rewrite rules implemented in @fig_background_practice_apply_rules were hardcoded as ad-hoc nested for-loops for commutativity and distributivity.
-We will now describe a structured manner of implementing rewrite rules, called recursive e-matching, which is used in egg @egg and can be considered standard due to egg's ubiquity.
+The rewrite rules implemented in @fig_background_practice_apply_rules were hard-coded as ad-hoc nested for-loops for commutativity and distributivity.
+We now describe a structured manner of implementing rewrite rules, called recursive e-matching, which is used in egg @egg and can be considered standard due to egg's ubiquity.

+#TODO[it recursively matching the left hand]

 The name recursive e-matching is derived from how it recursively matching the left hand side of a rewrite rule.
 A pattern $(a dot b) + (a dot c) = d$ can be seen as a tree of three nodes, a root